strohs/java-design-patterns/src/patterns/structural/bridge.md

 * needs to be designed up front.
 Adding bridge to existing code base is difficult

 ## Summary
-* Use bridge pattern when you want your abstractions and implementations to be decoupled
+* **Use bridge pattern when you want your abstractions and implementations to be decoupled**
+    * a stronger form of encapsulation
 * Bridge pattern defines separate inheritance hierarchies for abstractions and implementations and "bridges" these together using composition
 * implementations do not HAVE to define methods that match up with methods in the abstraction